Charmandiox9/Charmandiox9/README.md

 ## About Me

-I'm an IT Engineering student focused on **fullstack development**, with hands-on experience in object-oriented languages, REST & GraphQL APIs, relational/non-relational databases, containerized environments, and clean code principles such as **SOLID**.
+I'm an IT Engineering student focused on **backend development**, with hands-on experience in object-oriented languages, REST & GraphQL APIs, relational/non-relational databases, containerized environments, and clean code principles such as **SOLID**.